 For information about licensure requirements for another state, view the online social work license map.

-If accommodation is needed for a disability, please contact the interim program assistant at least two weeks before the program begins.
+If accommodation is needed for a disability, please contact the Special Events Coordinator at least two weeks before the program begins.

 Visitor parking is available in lots across the University of Denver campus.
 Please allow sufficient time to navigate traffic and to find parking when attending on-campus classes.